goerli/medalla/README.md

 - [x] Teku (Java, PegaSys Engineering)
 - [ ] Trinity (Python, Ethereum Foundation)

-Clients will be added one by one if they manage to connect, synchronize, and stay in consensus.
+Clients will be added one by one if they manage to connect, synchronize, and stay in consensus. _This is work in progress._

 ### `v0.11.x`
 _Pending implementations._